Contents

 What Is the Threshold for Gifts From Foreign Individuals?

-When a US person receives a gift from one foreign person individual and the value of the gift (or total value of all the gifts from that same person in the same year) exceeds $100,000, the US person must file a Form 3520.
+When a US person receives a gift from one foreign person individual and the value of the gift (or the total value of all the gifts from that same person in the same year) exceeds $100,000, the US person must file a Form 3520.
 (Keep in mind that if you have your mom in China give you 10 gifts of $99,000 from 10 different people, that is still considered coming from a single person and Form 3520 is required.
 See below regarding “Related Party Rules.”)

 Threshold for Foreign Gifts From Foreign Entities